confluentinc/examples/multiregion/README.md

 2019-09-25 17:10:56:844, 2019-09-25 17:11:02:902, 23.8419, 3.9356, 5000, 825.3549, 1569431461383, -1569431455325, -0.0000, -0.0000
 ```

+Observations:

-In the first case, the consumer running in `east` reads from the leader in `west`, and so it is negatively impacted by the low bandwidth between `east` and `west`.
-It's throughput is lower.
+* In the first case, the consumer running in `east` reads from the leader in `west`, and so it is negatively impacted by the low bandwidth between `east` and `west`.
+Its throughput is lower (e.g. `0.9025` MB.sec in the above example).

-In the second case, the consumer running in `east` reads from the follower that is also in `east`, and so its throughput is higher.
+* In the second case, the consumer running in `east` reads from the follower that is also in `east`.
+Its throughput is higher (e.g. `3.9356` MB.sec in the above example).

 ## Failover and Failback